 Students who participate in this program will:

-- Earn college credit while developing business saavy.
+- Earn college credit while developing business savvy.

-- Refine professional communications, including resume, cover letters and LinkedIn profile.
+- Refine professional communications, including resumes, cover letters, and LinkedIn profiles.

 - Build your personal brand and develop a personal statement for your college essay.

 - Become familiar with different fields within business.

 - Problem-solving for real-world clients through an experiential learning project.